SaiPhanindra45/earthquake-visualizer/README.md

 Fly-to Animation: When a user clicks an item in the list, have the Leaflet map animate to that marker's coordinates.

 <p align="center">
-Built by [Your Name] for the take-home challenge.
+Built by Phanindra for the take-home challenge.
 </p>